 The only “sure” way to keep your solar panels functional after EMP is to buy duplicate parts and store them in a Faraday cage.
-Obviously, this is a pricey solution and you’ll have to know how to fix the solar system once it goes down.
-(34, 35)
+This is a pricey solution, and you’ll have to know how to fix the solar system once it goes down.
+(34)

 Because this is such a complex topic, it is best answered in video format.
 Below are some videos which shed more light on what would happen to solar panels during EMP and some methods for safeguarding solar panels.